 Chiang Mai is a city in mountainous northern Thailand.
 Founded in 1296, it was the capital of the independent Lanna Kingdom until 1558.
 Its Old City area still retains vestiges of walls and moats from its history as a cultural and religious center.
 It is also home to hundreds of elaborate Buddhist temples, including 14th-century Wat Phra Singh and 15th-century Wat Chedi Luang, adorned with carved serpents.

-Requirements Fulfilled: This program fulfills the 8-credit international studies general education requirement provided that the student earns at least 12 credits.
-This program fulfills the overseas study requirement for the Asian Studies major.
+Major Requirements: This program fulfills the overseas study requirement for the Asian Studies major.

 Credits: 16 credits (4 courses)

 This course includes three components: 1) Small group language classes (3-5 students).
 No English is used in the classroom, and students will learn to speak, read, and write in Thai.
 Each morning students are in the classroom studying Thai, with experiential learning opportunities each week.
 Language instruction continues throughout the semester when students are at the institute, and Thai is used during each Expedition Field Course.
 2) Regular seminars on Thai history, religions in Thailand, social issues and Thai geography.
 3) Discussion sessions in small groups, which allow students an opportunity to reflect on adapting to Thai culture, culture shock, and lessons learned outside the classroom that will help students better function cross-culturally in Thailand.